TL;DR · Short Answer

 4. Market It Aggressively

-Listing on the MLS is not enough.
-Jorge's marketing system includes targeted social media advertising, email campaigns to his buyer network, coming-soon promotions, broker tours, and digital advertising that reaches buyers where they are actually searching.
-More exposure means more competition, which means a higher sale price for you.
+MLS is table stakes.
+The real value comes from targeted social ads, email to my buyer network, coming-soon promotions, broker tours, and digital ads aimed where buyers actually search.
+More qualified exposure means more competition, which means a higher sale price — especially at $1M-plus where the buyer pool is smaller.

 5. Negotiate From Strength